Astroberta/PyTICS/README.md

 ### PyTICS will soon be available as a public access package allowing for easy intercalibration of photometric data, applying a maximum likelihood ensemble photometry method.
-You can use the attatched jupyter notebook to run the algorithm, see below for the data you require.
+You can use the attatched jupyter notebook to run the algorithm for now, see below for the data you require.
 You can contact the author (rv40@st-andrews.ac.uk) if you'd like help with the intercalibration while the package is still being developed.

-#### You currently need 6 arrays of data in this order:
+#### You currently need a list of 6 arrays of data in this order:
 #### Date (e.g. in MJD)
 #### Filter Name
 #### Unique Star identifier